-- Show ability to balance previous knowledge and own thinking. - Show a reflective attitude to the course contents and to your own thinking. - Show care for precision and quality in all work.
+- Identify how own thinking can be used to solve a problem, and to what extent previous knowledge can be used. - Show a reflective attitude to the course contents and to their own thinking. - Show care for precision and quality in all work.